 - Holding the custodial parent in contempt of court, which could place the non-custodial parent in jail

 - Holding the non-custodial parent in jail until the payments (or a significant portion of the missing amount) are made

 In order to avoid this unfortunate circumstance, non-custodial parents should always make every effort to make every payment in full and on time.

 No parent wants to lose custody of their children and many custodial parents will try to withhold visitation opportunities from the other parent in order to force the child support payments to be made.
 Custodial parents need to remember that this kind of retaliation in response to missed child support payments is unlawful.
 Just as child support payments are ordered by a court of law, the visitation rights are ordered by law as well.
 Any withholding of visitation rights will be seen as a violation of this court-ordered agreements and could be subject to the same penalties as the missed child support payments above.
 Nobody wants to face those kinds of penalties, especially in a retaliatory action.

 Parents who are going through a child support dispute should always hire an attorney to represent them in these matters.
 Hiring an attorney means hiring the experience of multiple child support disputes and the expertise to handle the dispute appropriately.
 Contact our law firm today for more information.

 Contact Salt Lake City Child Support Enforcement Attorney David Pedrazas, Utah

 When your child’s other parent is not meeting his or her child support obligations, having an experienced attorney as your guide can be the best step you can take toward making sure that you are able to effectively pursue the resolution you need.
 Turn to the Law Office of David Pedrazas, PLLC, for the skill and experience in child support enforcement that you need for a successful outcome.
-To schedule a free initial consultation, call 801-263-7078 or contact us online.
+To schedule a Legal Case Review, call 801-263-7078 or contact us online.